syedhassanabbas347/ADM-HW5/README.md

 5. tot_main.py:
       > A python file which contains commands for the whole program.

-6. Saving:
+6. Saving folder:
-      > We don't know why when you reopen the jupyer file there are no more Folium functions in the display, so we also attach this folder containing the necessary files if you don't want to redo the commands
+      > We don't know why when you reopen the jupyer file there are no more Folium functions in the display, so we also attach this folder containing the necessary files if you don't want to redo the commands.
-      > A folder which contains a pdf file of my Jupyter Notebook.
+      This is a folder which contains a pdf file of my Jupyter Notebook.
 There are also another 3 folder containing visualization of my solution 	   (html file and PNG file).